Center for the Professional Education of Teachers

 Using these prompts with your students

 These prompts can be sent out over email, posted on a class’s online feed, or shared aloud during a real-time class.
-Students can respond to them in a variety of ways — using no-tech (drawing or writing in a journal), low-tech (typing in a document, making a video recording, making an audio recording, taking photos), or high-tech options (posting responses to a shared classroom file, such as on Google Drive).
+Students can respond to them in a variety of ways — using tech-free (drawing or writing in a journal), low-tech (typing in a document, making a video recording, making an audio recording, taking photos), or high-tech options (posting responses to a shared classroom file, such as on Google Drive).

 Before using these in your classroom, give yourself time to engage in your own self-reflection practices (through these prompts or other means) — this will support you in more thoughtfully facilitating social-emotional learning exercises for others.

 Take the time to introduce the idea of the prompts to your students.
-You may contextualize the prompts by sharing that they’ll help with self-reflection during this strange period of self-isolation and remote learning.
+You may contextualize the prompts by sharing that they’ll help with self-reflection during this strange period of confusion and uncertainty.
 For students to fully express their answers, they may not be comfortable sharing any or all of their responses — determine what you think would be best for your students.
 There is still significant value in students responding to each prompt, even if they choose not to share with others.

 Below are a few ways that you can use these with your students in your online classes: